 Artist Statement

-Statement by Tyrese Bright Flower Gould Jacinto
+by Tyrese Bright Flower Gould Jacinto

 As an artist and educator, I have dedicated my life to preserving and sharing the art forms of the Nanticoke Lenape Nation while fostering cross-cultural understanding and appreciation.
 My teaching spans decades and has reached audiences of all ages and backgrounds.
 Through residencies, workshops, exhibitions, and media, I have worked to ensure that our traditions endure and inspire both Native and non-Native communities.